plaidml/plaidml/docs/usage/edsl_ops.rst

 Automatic Broadcasting
 ======================
-The Tile eDSL automatically attempts to broadcast the input ``Tensors`` of each operation in order to obtain valid input shapes.
+The eDSL automatically attempts to broadcast the input ``Tensors`` of each operation in order to obtain valid input shapes.
 To do this, it follows `Numpy broadcasting semantics`_.